vsrkrishnan/panw-cloud-ngfw-qwiklab/README.md

 - Search for cloudshell in top search bar
 - Close out of the Intro Screen
 - Allow a few moments for it to initialize
+> Make sure that the AWS Region is the one on which you intend to deploy your cloud resources.
+Since IAM is a *Global* feature, it has been noted that the Region may sometimes change during transition from the IAM section to CloudShell.
 ### Clone the Git Repository
 Clone the Repository with the terraform to deploy
 ```